ibm-cloud-docs/log-analysis/faq.md

 Then, check the [Cloud services by location](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event_types#event_types_location) documentation to find out the location where the logs are available for analysis.

-## Can I import archived data back into the LogDNA web UI?
+## Can I import archived data back into the logging UI?
 {: #faq_5}
 {: faq}

-You cannot import archived data into the LogDNA web UI.
+You cannot import archived data into the logging UI.

 ## How do I configure archiving for my instance?
 {: #faq_6}